dansandu/glyph/README.md

     // Because terminals are alphanumeric we need to map symbols to their actual
     // representation in the input string.
 We use the regex tokenizer to map
     // terminals to patterns.
 The order of the patterns matters because only
-    // first matching pattern is used to generate the token. const auto tokenizer =
+    // the first matching pattern is used to generate the token. const auto tokenizer =
         RegexTokenizer{{{add, "\\+"},
                         {multiply, "\\*"},